Perseus Mining explain their expansion strategy in West Africa where the company is developing three gold projects.

 What are the advantages of developing a gold mining project in Western Africa given the current state of the market?

 When we began work on the Sissingué project, it was ideal timing because the lack of activity in the sector allowed us to engage contractors at relatively low rates in comparison to those that might apply in a bull market for gold.
 In contrast, our first mine, Edikan, was brought into production during a peak market, making labor difficult to source.
-Good quality assets, a strong and capable workforce, financing, a strong social licence to operate and a favorable market are necessary ingredients, and the absence of one of those components will result in a struggle.
+Good quality assets, a strong and capable workforce, financing, a strong social license to operate and a favorable market are necessary ingredients, and the absence of one of those components will result in a struggle.
 What separates Perseus Mining from some other companies is that when we talk about growth, we already own the assets that will deliver that growth and we are putting them to work as we speak.

 What approach does Perseus Mining take towards the local communities where it operates?